 This doesn’t really save money, but it does save time… and frustration.
 Stores are more likely to be full of fellow shoppers on weekends, which means full parking lots, lack of carts, and long lines.
 Ain’t nobody got time for that.
 Besides, hustling 6 kids around a packed grocery store is not my idea of a good time.

 4 – Get your coupons ready!

 My mom uses coupons and saves a ton of money.
 I don’t usually use them, since coupons for paleo/primal items are few and far between, but coupons for things like diapers are always available.
 You can go to coupons.com and print them off right at home.
 No need for the newspaper.
 Just remember that because you see a coupon/sale for something does not mean you need it! 😉

 5 – Don’t shop when you’re hungry.

 6 – Don’t buy pre-cut meats or veggies.

-8 – Don’t buy bottled water
+8 – Don’t buy bottled drinks.

 If you’re a bottled water drinker, consider getting a filter.
 Brita filters and old-fashioned boiling save money and aren’t hard, we use the Perfect Water system, and have friends who love their Berkey.
 For camping and road trips, my family always fills old milk jugs with filtered water and brings along reusable water bottles.

-Kirkland Signature, Equate, Great Value, Kroger… they are always cheaper than the name brands.
-The only things I don’t stick with this on are ice cream and toilet paper.
+Kirkland Signature, Equate, Great Value, 365 Everyday Value. . .
+They are always cheaper than the name brands.
+The only things I don’t stick with this on are bulk items like rice and toilet paper.

 Granted, buying a huge thing of toilet paper at Coscto is not necessarily going to save you any money, but places like that and Sam’s Club can have some great deals.
 Their organic frozen meat is usually a heck of a lot cheaper than any other place’s, too.
 We usually stock up on organic meat and organic frozen veggies at Coscto once a month.

 If you don’t have access to a bulk store or Azure Standard drop (or if you don’t like dragging all your kids around) Amazon also has some good deals on bulk items.
 Don’t be afraid to ask your friends to go in on something with you if it will save you both money.

 13 – Grind your own flours.

 If you’re not a baker, learn.
 This will seriously save you so much money, as gluten-free and paleo baked goods practically cost and arm and a leg.
-Buying a good loaf of bread or a pie on sale is still a ton more expensive than making it at home.
+Buying a good loaf of bread or a pie on sale is still more expensive than making it at home.
 It may take you some time to get used to, but in the end you will thank yourself… so will your bank account.